-1. Click the Split Partition Wizard item of the Wizards menu.

-- 2. The first page of the wizard informs the user on the upcoming operation.
+- 1. Click the Partitioning tab on the Ribbon Panel, then select Split Partition Wizard. - 2.
+The first page of the wizard informs the user on the upcoming operation.
 Please read all notes carefully before you proceed.
 Once you're done with that, click Next to continue. - 3.
 Select a volume you want to split up.